Bonzo’s Best: John Bonham’s 10 greatest Led Zeppelin songs

 While many listeners will take Page’s iconic lead line guitar as the main lesson from this 1973, they’d be missing one of Bonham’s greatest performances as a drummer.
 He not only delivers his traditional dose of body-folding power but also shows off his technical prowess as he effortlessly switches timings throughout the song to create an unhinged tone to proceedings.

 It’s a remarkable performance on an equally remarkable song.
-As well as being one of the brightest moments on Houses of the Holy it screams loudly about Bonham’s talent.
+As well as being one of the brightest moments on Houses of the Holy it screams loudly about Bonham’s talent and his mercurial style.

 5. ‘Trampled Under Foot’ (1975)